change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 | `datetime`        | `datetime`             | Date and/or time values |
 {: .table}

-While Pandas is usually pretty good at getting the type of a column right sometimes you might need help it by providing the type when the data is loaded in or by converting it to a more suitable format.

-As an example we are going to use the column 'date mmddyy' to create a new column just called 'date' that has the type `datetime`.
+Pandas can automatically infer column types, but manual specification is required when necessary.
+For instance, below we will use the column named 'date mmddyy' to derive a new column named 'date' with the data type 'datetime'.

-To start we can convert the information stored in 'date mmddyy' into a new `Series` with the `datetime` type.
-To do this we call the `to_datetime` method and provide the `Series` we want it to convert from as a parameter.
-Additionally we also need to specify the format that our date format is in.
-In our case we have month day and then year with each denoted by two numbers and no separators.
-To tell `to_datetime` that our data is formatted in this way we pass '%m%d%y' to the `format` parameter.
+We convert the data in the 'date mmddyy' column to a new 'datetime' Series using the 'to_datetime' method, specifying the date format as '%m%d%y', which in date formatting language mean month day and then year with each denoted by two numbers and no separators.
 This format parameter Python is based on native python string conversion to `datetime` format more information can be found on on the python docs ([Link to string to `datetime` conversion docs](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior))